MongooseDoom/personal-goals/lists/books.md

 - [x] Assassin's Quest (Farseer Trilogy #3) by Robin Hobb
 - [ ] The End of All Things (Old Man's War #6) by John Scalzi -  August 11, 2015
 - [ ] Uprooted by Naomi Novik @swordandlaser
+- [ ] You Don't Know JS: Up & Going by Kyle Simpson

 ## September 2015